mdauthentic/jobscrapper-etl/README.rst

 =========
 Todo:
 =========
+PS: this is still a work in progress and several aspect of the code might be modified.

 - Workflow automation with ``Airflow`` to run the job once a week (webscrapping can be load intensive, so you do not want to overload a site).
 - Add more insight to the visualization